 If their income, including interest from cash deposits and dividends from shareholdings, falls within their personal allowance, they won’t normally pay any income tax.

 Therefore, just like adults using their personal allowance or personal savings allowance, children can also earn tax-free interest on ordinary savings accounts.

-If the rate of interest on the ordinary savings account is better than the JISA, that may be a better bet.
+If the rate of interest on the ordinary savings account is better than the JISA, that may be an alternative consideration to look into.

 Do JISAs have any advantages?

 There are three main reasons for choosing a JISA rather than an ordinary savings account: